eladrich/ScholarWithCode/README.md

 ## TODOs
 - [x] Publish to Chrome Web Store
-- [ ] Check how to remove permissions to all sites (for some reason requesting permission only to Google Scholar and Papers with Code did not seem to work)
+- [x] Check how to remove permissions to all sites